zalando/expan/docs/contributing.rst

 Solution: We need to run ``make docs`` on **master** once more *after the release* to update the documentation page.

-ToDo: A better solution could be to discard the automatic changelog generator and manually write the changelog before step 1, and then config ``make docs`` to use this changelog file.
+A better solution could be to discard the automatic changelog generator and manually write the changelog before step 1, and then config ``make docs`` to use this changelog file.